-In this article, we’ll take a look at seven mistakes we often come across, and give you some tips and tricks to steer you down the right path.
+In this article, we’ll take a look at seven inclusive research mistakes we often come across, and give you some tips and tricks to steer you down the right path.
 We know that there are many things to consider, as with any research project.
 But mistakes like these can be especially detrimental in an inclusive research context.

 Being inclusive during inclusive research starts before the user steps foot into your office or joins your online call.
 Being prepared for any research gets us off on the right foot for building rapport with users.

-Being unprepared is not asking users what needs they have to take part in the study.
-It is not understanding cultural context and knowing your accent may be too strong for non-natives.
-It’s something as basic as not screening which languages users can speak.
+It's on researchers to ensure that the study is on track for success, which means setting up users for success.
+What does a lack of preparation look like?
+It's not asking users what needs they have to take part in the study.
+It's not understanding cultural context and knowing your accent may be too strong for non-natives.
+It can be as basic as not screening what languages users can speak.
+This issue usually arises when we’re too afraid to directly ask users about any impairments or reasons they would need support.

 The ideal situation is to collaborate with others who understand context, as they can predict what users will need and communicate with participants.